beaucalvez/ca45/content/homepage/banquet.md

 price: 85
 ---

 In the spirit of the seminar's location, we've reserved a private room at Calgary's foremost Chinese restaurant, **Silver Dragon**.
-This is where the iconic ginger beef recipe, a Calgary original, first gained fame.
+Come taste the iconic Ginger Beef, a Calgary original, at one of Calgary's best.

 Established in 1966, Silver Dragon is located in the heart of Chinatown and is just a short walk from the seminar hotels.